 Consumer-to-consumer marketing entails customers recommending things to one another, resulting in a higher level of trust in the products and brands being shared.
 While consumer trust in brands is at an all-time low, a whopping 92% of customers accept suggestions from other consumers even those they don't know over brand recommendations.

 Consumer-to-consumer marketing tactics, including influencer marketing, entail producers talking about their experiences with the brand and/or product.
 In C2C marketing, however, the creators are motivated by finding new goods to love and suggest to their friends, family, and followers, rather than by money.

 9. Artificial Intelligence

+In 2023, retail marketing strategies that drive sales are putting technology in the center.
 Artificial intelligence is being integrated into the marketing industry as technology progresses, resulting in the most personalized buying experiences possible.
 Revenues from AI are estimated to exceed $300 billion by 2025, indicating the potential in this field.